emmolos/Aesops/TownCountryMouse.md

-# The Town Mouse & the Country Mouse
+# The Town Mouse & the Country Mouse - New text

 ![img](images/the-town-mouse-and-the-country-mouse.png)